 Brown and Dennis Hulbert, the regional aviation manager, acknowledged the agency is "struggling with those issues."

-Inspired by commercial video games, Brown and Hulbert, said they managed to get
+Inspired by commercial video games, Brown and Hulbert, said they managed to get the simulator, connected by 25 miles of wire, operational with $300,000 instead of the millions of dollars it could have cost.

 The rest of the new Aviation Center of Excellence at McClellan run jointly with NASA, the University of California and defense contractors includes a small nuclear reactor capable of producing neutron beams to reveal flaws in planes or parts, unlike any other existing technology.